Commercial Property Insurance

 Commercial property insurance covers your business’s location and other assets like equipment and inventory.
 It pays to repair or replace these assets in case they’re stolen, lost, or damaged.

-Your homeowner’s policy won’t cover items that belong to your business, or it may provide limited coverage, which is why you may need this policy.
+Your homeowner’s insurance won’t cover items that belong to your business, or it may provide limited coverage, which is why you may need this policy.

 1. Shop around and compare insurance quotes from multiple providers

-Getting quotes from multiple insurance companies is one of the best ways to find affordable property insurance coverage.
-You could go straight to the source and contact each carrier directly, or you could work with an online insurance marketplace like Insureon that represents several providers.
+Getting quotes from multiple insurance companies is one of the best ways to find affordable commercial property insurance.
+You could go straight to the source and contact each carrier directly, or you could work with an online insurance agency like Insureon for a simpler and easier experience.

 View video transcript.